 Here’s what the experts have been sayingโฆ

-Hereโs a 2010 article from The Guardian with experts discussing why barefoot is best for children.
+Hereโs a 2010 article from The Guardian with experts discussing why foot-shaped barefoot shoe brands are best for children.

 I also love this fantastic, expert-and-science-filled 2008 piece in NY Mag.
 Quote: